schmidtseb/japanese-reader/arc42.md

 -   **Rationale:** The application's state complexity is manageable.
 Context API is sufficient, avoids adding another dependency, and is familiar to all React developers.
 The state is split into logical domains (App Data, UI, Settings) to optimize performance.
 -   **Consequences:** Less boilerplate than Redux.
 Performance could become an issue if state becomes highly complex and interconnected, but this is not currently the case.

-### ADR 2: Client-Side Persistence with `localStorage`
+### ADR 2: Client-Side Persistence with `IndexedDB`

--   **Decision:** Use the browser's `localStorage` for all data persistence.
+-   **Decision:** Use the browser's `IndexedDB` for all data persistence.
--   **Rationale:** This makes the application entirely serverless, drastically simplifying deployment and eliminating backend costs and maintenance.
-It enables a "run-anywhere" static site.
+-   **Rationale:** This provides a high-capacity, robust, and asynchronous storage solution necessary for handling a growing collection of user texts, analyses, and review items.
+It is superior to `localStorage` for storing large amounts of structured data.
+It also keeps the application entirely serverless.
 -   **Consequences:** Data is not synced across devices or browsers.
-Data is vulnerable to being cleared by the user.
-Storage is limited to ~5-10 MB.
+IndexedDB's API is more complex than `localStorage`, necessitating a wrapper service (`db.ts`) to manage it cleanly.

 ### ADR 3: Gemini for Linguistic Analysis with Strict Schemas